mikepk/botocore/docs/source/reference/services/servicecatalog.rst

-    Lists the account IDs that have been authorized sharing of the specified portfolio.
+    Lists the account IDs that have access to the specified portfolio.